Ultimaker/um-rootfs_debian_armhf/README.md

 #### Config directory:
 This directory contains configuration files that are used by the system configuration scripts in the 'scripts' directory.
-The config files are installed in the '/etc/system_update'.
+The config files are installed in the '/etc/jedi_system_update'.

 #### Scripts directory:
 Contains update and setup scripts.
 The main entrypoint is 'start_update.sh' which is installed in the system binary directory '/sbin', note that this is a hardcoded dependency for the *um-kernel* repository since the *initramfs* init script looks for this script.
-The other configuration scripts are installed in the '/etc/system_update.d'.
+The other configuration scripts are normally installed in '/usr/libexec/jedi_system_update.d'.

 #### Tests directory:
 - A test to check the build environment